Dirtbagging and Climbing in Leonidio, Greece

 Accommodation prices vary in Leonidio and the surrounding villages.
 You can find some budget-friendly accommodation options if you book in advance for the low season (winter months) and/or for a longer period of time.

-Overall, if you choose the dirtbagging way, it is possible to get around on a small budget – sleeping in a van (or next to it, as was our case), eating takeaway souvlaki, making provisions from the farmer’s market, getting free oranges, and cooking your own meals are just a few ways to save money during your trip.
+Overall, if you choose the dirtbagging way, it is possible to get around on a small budget – sleeping in a van (or next to it, as was our case), eating takeaway souvlaki, making provisions from the farmer’s market, getting free oranges, and cooking your own meals are a few easy ways to save money during your trip.

 Language